 |Launching time||20-40 minutes|

-Wayfarer is one of the most famous camp cruising dinghies, partly because of Frank Dye’s voyage from Scotland to Iceland that can be read from his book.
-Stability and seaworthiness has led them to be used as family boats and in sailing schools.
+Wayfarer is one of the most famous camp cruising dinghies, partly because of Frank Dye’s foolhardy voyage from Scotland to Iceland that can be read from his book.
+In British Isles Wayfarer is widely used by sailing schools and families.

-For a do-it-yourself man dreaming of building a wooden boat, Wayfarer is not an attraction option anymore because kits have not been sold for decades.
+For a do-it-yourself man dreaming of building a wooden boat, Wayfarer is not an attractive option anymore because kits have not been sold for decades.
 Nowadays the best option for a building project might be restoring an old Wayfarer or building something close enough.
 Iain Oughtred’s Fulmar (video) is very similar but bit longer, John Welsford’s Navigator can be made look similar and François Vivier’s Ilur has is a popular option too.

 Blog posts related to Sarastus are listed below.